On the Frobenius fields of abelian varieties over number fields: Introduction

 \begin{thm} Let $A$ be an absolutely simple non-CM abelian variety defined over a number field $K$.
 Suppose that the monodromy groups associated to $A$ over $K$ are connected (cf.~Hypothesis~\ref{hyp:mc}).
-Then for a number field $M$, we have
+Then for any number field $M$, we have

 \end{thm}